Salesforce Sales Cloud

 Sales Cloud feels like admin work, so reps work around it instead of inside it.

-Forecasts don't match reality
+Forecasts do not match reality

 Manual workarounds everywhere